MarineRoboticsGroup/cora-matlab/README.md

 For now we provide a simple MATLAB implementation build on [manopt](https://www.manopt.org/), primarily as a demo piece for extension and comparison.

-To see how CORA works and play around with various things, please look at the file `MATLAB/main.m`.
-We have several example data files stored in `data/MATLAB` for you to try out.

 ## Examples

 Here is CORA in action on the Plaza1 and Plaza2 experiments from the